Since I started building SOA, I have received the same question countless times.

 Why would you change something that already works?

-The most common reasons is usually to find something that is more effective, because you really like to try new stuff or because you can’t follow the same program any longer due to lifestyle changes.
+The most common reason is usually to find something that is more effective, because you really like to try new stuff or because you can’t follow the same program any longer due to lifestyle changes.

 The first step in making effective changes is to identify what kind of changes have to be made.

-You can do that by going through the goal setting sequence and identifying what your priorities are.
+You can do that by going through the goal-setting sequence and identifying what your priorities are.

 Then go to the previous plan and make the necessary modifications so that your new plan fits most of the chosen priorities.

 When you have to make such drastic changes, it’s very hard to maintain all the benefits from the previous workout plan.
 So, you should at least try to maintain the ones that are most important for you.

 Question #4: How Can I Motivate Myself To Follow The Program That I Have Chosen?

 The best thing you can do is to find out what motivates you.
 If you do that, you will have the power to take every action you want.